 Excitement is a great energy that helps us move, it motivates us.
 It can feel similar to fear, and physiologically, anxiety and excitement are alike.
 The difference is in our interpretation and motivation.

 When we are afraid or excited our body prepares for action: enhanced vision and hearing, extra adrenaline for increased performance – it is exactly what you need at that moment.
-If you need to turn fear into excitement you need some tools and techniques at your disposal.
+To turn fear into excitement you need some tools and techniques at your disposal.

 The first step is to remember that you have the power to choose your response.
 Using the three C formula is something I have used and advocate once you are aware of that feeling, once you recognise that you need to change the butterflies in the tummy, the collywobbles, into positive energy that will result in peak performance.